 I LOVE the designers name--Edna Looney is perfection itself.

 A better look at the kit's cover page of the finished product.
-That toucan just looks SO happy to be there, and doesn't 1972 look like it's
+That toucan just looks SO happy to be there, and doesn't 1972 look like it's having fun?

-after nearly 40 years, the felt looks brand new and the colors are vibrant.
+Even after nearly 40 years, the felt looks brand new and the colors are vibrant.
 The toucan is made of black velvet with specialty sequins for his tail.
 It's amazing the thing survived this long!

 On to the 1971 kit!